kaidlc/CVPR2017_linedrawings/README.md

 ## Usage

-First, download the colorization model by running the download script:
+First, download the inpainting model by running the download script:

 ```
 ./download_model.sh